• Service

 • Finally, a short brake test is performed to determine stopping distance.
 Weather conditions, such as rain and snow, can slicken the rails and affect the effectiveness of braking systems.

-We spoke to Patrick Brown, Sales and Service Coordinator of the Rail Division at Custom Truck One Source, a leading provider of hi-rail trucks for sale and rental in North America, to know more about this equipment.
+We spoke to the Sales and Service Coordinator of the Rail Division at Custom Truck One Source, a leading provider of hi-rail trucks for sale and rental in North America, to know more about this equipment.

 Excerpts from the interview: